 You can also skip adding the yellow food color to Zarda and only stick to Saffron.
 In this case, soak the saffron overnight in milk to get the bright yellow color.

 I have read that some people also add orange zest to their sweet pulao.
 You can try it too.
-Add 1 tsp orange zest along with the milk.
+Add 1 teaspoon orange zest along with the milk.

 The base of zarda is rice.
 Use long-grain aged basmati rice to make it.